 Avoid croutons, they are usually very high in sodium.
 Try making your own (it's not hard), or just forget about them.

-Corn tortillas are commonly made without salt and therefore have no sodium.
-Read your labels and even if there is salt they still may be low in sodium.
+Corn tortillas are authentically made without salt and therefore have no sodium.
+Find grocery stores and restaurants that make their own tortillas.
+They most often do not add salt.
+However, the brands available in most grocery stores commercially have salt.
+Read your labels; even if there is salt, it might be a slight amount so they still may be low in sodium.

-A pressure cooker is a great way to cook quickly and add lots of flavor.
-Cooking in a pressure cooker, adds flavor just like you had been cooking all day.
-It's a great way to cook tougher cuts of meat (as they are usually more flavorful).
+A pressure cooker is a great way to cook quickly and add lots of flavors.
+Cooking in a pressure cooker adds flavor just like you had been cooking all day.
+It is a great way to cook tougher cuts of meat (as they are usually more flavorful).
 These tougher cuts will cook up tender, in minutes versus hours.
-This is a great way to cook soups and stews, for maximum flavor.
-We have used a pressure cooker for years (one that says can't explode).
+This is a great way to cook soups and stews for maximum flavor.
+We have used a pressure cooker for years (one that says “can't explode”).

-Most margarines and shortenings are trans fats.
+Most kinds of margarine and shortenings are trans fats.
 Trans fats are proven not good for your heart.
 Stay away from anything that says hydrogenated.
 That means trans fats.

 Macadamia nut oil is a very heart healthy oil with a rich buttery taste.
-It's not butter but it's very good.
-Try macadamia nut oil on popcorn with Table Tasty and you popcorn lovers who are on a low sodium diet and have felt deprived, will be amazed how good this tastes.
-A heart healthy, buttery, salty taste.
+It's not butter, but it's very good.
+Try macadamia nut oil on popcorn with Table Tasty and you popcorn lovers who are on a low sodium diet and have felt deprived will be amazed how good this tastes - a heart-healthy, buttery, salty taste.
 Just air pop some popcorn.
-Drizzle with some macadamia nut oil.
-Sprinkle with Table Tasty, toss with your hands, add a little more oil or Table Tasty, if needed.
+Drizzle with some macadamia nut oil, sprinkle with Table Tasty and toss with your hands.
+Add a little more oil or Table Tasty, if needed.

 Buy meats with the bones when possible.
 Bones add flavor.
-This works for everything.
-Beef, chicken, turkey, fish, or pork.
-A pork chop for example with the bone will have better flavor than a boneless pork chop.
-It's just the way it is.
+This works for everything - beef, chicken, turkey, fish, or pork.
+For example, a pork chop with the bone will have better flavor than a boneless pork chop.
+It's just the way it is!
 Always make your soups and stews with some bones.
 The flavor difference is huge.

-When you are shopping, be aware that most of the time when a product says low fat or no fat, the sodium may be 2 or 3 times higher than the regular product.
+When you are shopping, be aware that when a product says low fat or no fat, the sodium most of the time can 2 or 3 times higher than the regular product.

-Try a pinch of cayenne or chili powder, even a little ground white pepper added towards the end of cooking, especially in soups, sauces and gravies.
+Try a pinch of cayenne or chili powder, even a little ground white pepper, added towards the end of cooking, especially in soups, sauces, and gravies.
 This can add a little zip without making it hot.
-Soups are some of the most challenging dishes to cook salt free and tasty.
-Table Tasty really helps here and so does a pinch of #117 Bravado chili seasoning.
-You can also add a little (a pinch) of red pepper flakes at the begining, to the olive oil, when you are sauteeing vegetables especially when you are going to use these vegetables for a soup or a sauce.
+Soups are some of the most challenging dishes to cook salt-free and tasty.
+Table Tasty really helps here, as does a pinch of #117 Bravado chili seasoning.
+You can also add a little (a pinch) of red pepper flakes at the beginning, to the olive oil, when you are sauteing vegetables, especially when using these vegetables for a soup or a sauce.

-Wood chips are a flavorful addition when grilling or barbecuing or using a smoker.
-There are many types of wood to choose from and sizes.
-Just make sure you soak them well, first, or they will just burn up and not smoke.
+Wood chips are a flavorful addition when grilling, barbecuing, or using a smoker.
+There are many types and sizes of wood to choose from.
+Just make sure you soak them well first, or they will just burn up and not smoke.
 Hickory wood chips are the most popular and can be found in most grocery stores.
 Try mesquite or apple wood for completely different flavors.

-Nut Oils, are heart healthy, no sodium and no potassium.
+Nut Oils are heart healthy, with no sodium and no potassium.
 Walnut oil is considered the most heart healthy nut oil as it has the most omega 3 fatty acids.
 All tree nut oils have special heath benefits.
-Roasted nut oils, tend to have the most flavor.
+Roasted nut oils tend to have the most flavor.
 Nut oils can turn rancid so always store them in the refrigerator.
 These are great to create more flavor in salad dressings and vinaigrettes.
-Also, delicious drizzled over vegetables.
+They are also delicious drizzled over vegetables.
 Try almond oil, hazelnut oil, pecan oil, macadamia nut oil, pine nut oil, and others.
 The flavors can surprise you.
 More flavor for a low sodium diet.

 Cook with a rainbow of colors.
 You've heard the saying "We eat with our eyes first."
 Make your food colorful.
-When using the basics, like onion try adding also red onion or some green onion.
-Bell peppers, instead of just green, splurge and get a red and/or yellow bell pepper.
+When using a basic like onion, try adding also red onion or some green onion.
+Instead of just green bell peppers, splurge and get a red and/or yellow bell pepper.
 Use celery, (always the darker the green, the better), and carrot (unless used raw is usually peeled, otherwise the peeling may turn dark when cooking).
-Use different colors of squash, like green Italian zucchini, yellow bar zucchini, and white zucchini (light green) or called Mexican squash.
-Try different colors of potatoes instead of the same kind every time.
+Use different colors of squash, like green Italian zucchini, yellow zucchini, and white zucchini (light green) or called Mexican squash.
+Try different colors of potatoes instead of the same kind of white every time.
+You will find yellow, blue, red, as well as different shapes, such as fingerlings.
 Tomatoes come in a variety of colors and flavors.
 If you miss the taste of a really good flavorful tomato and you don't have a garden, try heirloom tomatoes.
-They are usually varigated and not the prettiest shapes, but they have great flavor.
-Even if you just use red and yellow cherry or grape tomatoes, sliced in half, the color and presentation on the plate is beautiful.
+They are usually very colorful, sometimes variegated, not the prettiest shapes, but they have great flavor.
+Even if you just use red and yellow cherry or grape tomatoes, sliced in half, the color and presentation on the plate are beautiful.
 It's amazing what a variety of colors on your plate can do.
 This adds a definite eye appeal.
 It's healthier.
 Colors are richer in antioxidants.
 If you have trouble finding colorful fruits and vegetables, shop your local farmers market.
 You will find varieties of the freshest produce both colors and flavors that you never see in the grocery stores.
-We all should be supporting our local farmers markets.
+We all should be supporting our local farmer's market.